 HOW DO I SIGN UP TO VOLUNTEER?

-A Volunteer Registration tent will be established at Araluen for the duration of the Festival.
-It will operate at the following times:
+A Volunteer Registration station will be established at Araluen for the duration of the Festival.

 Wednesday 10:00 – 5:00pm In Witchettys at Araluen Arts Centre